qflowsystems/docs.qflow.com/docs/performing-searches/exporting-search-results.md

 Then, follow the steps below for the type of export you want to do.

 ## Run Search in Background
-This option allows the user to continue using Q-Action while the search executes and exports, rather than having to wait on the search screen for the search to complete in the browser.
+This option allows the user to continue using QAction while the search executes and exports, rather than having to wait on the search screen for the search to complete in the browser.
 Once the filters and columns for the search are all set up, click the arrow on the right of the Search button.
 This will open the Search drop-down menu.

 ### Search drop-down menu